freman/spanet/API.md

 }
 ```

-## POST /spa/peek/end
+## POST /spa/peak/end

-Accepts a JSON object to specify when peek power ends
+Accepts a JSON object to specify when peak power ends

 ```json
 {